 At West Side Montessori teachers value the development and growth of the whole child.
 We all believe drama, music, art, physical education and technology are critical to a child’s growth.
 Experienced teachers provide engaging lessons to students, which contributes to a solid co-curricular program.
 There is often strain between the time classroom teachers want students to have for uninterrupted classroom work and the desire to provide enriched programs by scheduling co-curriculars.
 West Side Montessori has chosen to offer a number of scheduled co-curriculars.
 The increase of time in the school day beginning in the 2012-2013 school year provided more time for uninterrupted work and a smoother schedule for co-curricular programs with more scheduling flexibility.

 The co-curricular programs begin in Children’s House and continue throughout middle school.
 Children’s House students participate in Music/Literacy.
 The Music/Literacy co-curricular teacher goes to each Children’s House classroom once a week and leads Music and Movement Circle Time to the whole class for 30 minutes.
-In the whole group lesson we sing to guitar accompaniment, dance, move, play rhythm instruments, and use patschen to learn rhythm.
+In the whole group lesson, we sing to guitar accompaniment, dance, move, play rhythm instruments, and use patschen to learn rhythm.
 We end with Shared Reading.
 One of the songs is written in large print on chart paper and we read the text.
 Then during work time, Literacy lessons are given in small groups using one or more of the songs as a text for the lesson.
 Children have personal folders of printed songs they can read independently.
 Since most of the songs are memorized, many of the children are using recognition and recitation to read their folders; they see the picture and recite the song from memory.
 Other children are learning left-to-right directionality, tracking print, sight words, phonics, comprehension, and fluency, depending on their reading levels.

 Kindergarten students also have an additional 30 minutes of music lessons once a week.
 All Kindergarten children from both campuses take part in Spring Sing, a much anticipated themed event where students perform songs in English, French, Spanish and sign language for parents and friends.
 The theme for the 2014-2015 school year is “Building A Better World.”

 Toledo Campus Kindergarten children also have a physical education class for 30 minutes once a week.
 Perrysburg Campus Kindergarten do not have a structured physical education program taught by a specialist due to space constraints.
-Students learn movement skills, how to follow directions, and respect for themselves and others through age-appropriate games and activities such as parachute games, exploring with scooters, hula hoop adventures and animal walks.
-Locomotor skills such as skipping, hopping, galloping, walking backwards and leaping are practiced.
+Students learn movement skills, how to follow directions, and respect for themselves and others through age-appropriate games and activities such as parachute games, exploring with scooters, hula hoop adventures, and animal walks.
+Locomotor skills such as skipping, hopping, galloping, walking backward and leaping are practiced.
 Hand-eye coordination activities are also practiced using scarves, balloons, bean bags and balls.

-In the Lower Elementary program the students participate in scheduled music, art, physical education and technology classes once a week for 45 minutes each.
+In the Lower Elementary program, the students participate in scheduled music, art, physical education and technology classes once a week for 45 minutes each.
 In addition, each level meets as a whole in music once a week for 30 minutes for performance rehearsal time.

 The art program offers the opportunity for students to work with varied mediums.
-Two and three dimensional work is explored as well as the study of art history.
+Two and three-dimensional work is explored as well as the study of art history.
 The art studio has a comprehensive ceramics program and is equipped with pottery wheels, a slab roller, an extruder and a pug mill for recycling clay.

 Every year our Lower Elementary students participate in either an Orff Music Festival (based on the music methodology of German composer Carl Orff) or a Songfest performance for families and friends.
 The Orff Festival is a production incorporating speech, singing, movement, and instrumental playing in a creative environment.
 Songfest is child-centered production where singing English, Spanish and French songs and creative movement are celebrated.